leonel-carrizo/dotfiles/README.md

 ## 💻 Compatibility

 ✅ Tested on **Linux (Arch)**
-❌ Not tested on macOS or Windows — may require adaptation
+❌ Not tested on macOS or Windows — may require adaptation.

 ---
 ![License: MIT](https://img.shields.io/badge/license-MIT-blue)  © Leonel Carrizo